paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/ethercatCLI.md

 If the link is `DOWN`, try bringing the network device up manually.
 This, can be done with `ip link set <nameOfNetworkDevice> up`

-If the device name is unkown, check with `ip link show` and search for the MAC the EtherCAT master is bound to.
+If the device name is unknown, check with `ip link show` and search for the MAC the EtherCAT master is bound to.

 ### `ethercat slaves`
 As the command suggest, this will provide a list of the EtherCAT slaves.